benjaminbellman/benjaminbellman/README.md

 Data enthusiast.
 Current Solutions Engineer at CityInnovate and part-time consultant at 2.0 Group.
 - 4 years professional experience in the non-profit, solar, fin-tech startup, and computer software industries in varying roles.
 - 🔭 Currently working on projects which bridge gaps between Business Analytics and Data Science.
-- 👨‍ Looking to join a growth product / marketing team as a full time Data Analyst / Scientist.
 - 📫 How to reach me: bbellman95@gmail.com [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/ben95/)

 ### Data Science Projects